Right now, my dad and his wife are in Italy. Right now, my father-in-law and his wife are in Italy. Right now, I am not in Italy.

 1 (14.5 ounce) can diced tomatoes (I always use no salt added)

-1 cup dry white wine (I used a sauvignon blanc, because that’s what we had)
+1 cup dry white wine or broth (I used a sauvignon blanc, because that’s what we had)

 3-4 cloves of garlic, chopped